This chapter covers

 Durable executions, an emerging concept in software engineering, are to distributed systems what transactions are to databases: an abstraction concealing the possibility of failure.

-Imagine a user registering for a streaming platform—for example, for video or music streaming.
-During the registration process, the platform handles the user's credit card payment and then grants access to its content library.
-Listing 11.1 displays the steps involved in the signup function.
+Imagine a user registering for a streaming platform for video or music streaming.
+During the registration process, the platform handles the user’s credit card payment and then grants access to its content library.
+The following listing displays the steps involved in the signup function.

 Listing 11.1 User signup function

 At first glance, the function may appear to be fine.
-However, upon closer inspection, we notice a problem: the function only handles the Happy Path, naively ignoring the possibility of failure.
-If the function crashes after charging the credit card but before updating the database; that is, if the function executes partially, the user will be charged but will not have access.
+On closer inspection, however, we notice a problem: the function handles only the happy path, naively ignoring the possibility of failure.
+If the function crashes after charging the credit card but before updating the database—that is, it executes partially—the user will be charged but will not have access to the content.